John Harris (novelist): Biography

 Harris was the son of Mr & Mrs E. J. Harris, of the Stag Inn, Herringthorpe.
 A product of Rotherham Grammar School, he worked for the Rotherham Advertiser from late 1932 or early 1933 as a reporter, later moving to the Sheffield Telegraph.
 Shortly before the Second World War, he and colleague Harold Evans briefly freelanced in Cornwall.

 Harris later served in the Royal Air Force as a corporal attached to the South African Air Force.
-After the war he rejoined the Sheffield Telegraph as a political and comedy cartoonist (his creations included the Calamity Kids and Amateur Archie), and stayed until the mid-1950s when, following the outstanding success of his 1953 novel The Sea Shall Not Have Them—later, in 1954, made into a film of the same name—he became a full-time author.
+After the war he rejoined the Sheffield Telegraph as a political and comedy cartoonist (his creations included the Calamity Kids and Amateur Archie), and stayed until the mid-1950s.
+Following the outstanding success of his 1953 novel The Sea Shall Not Have Them (written as Max Hennessey), later in 1954, made into a film of the same name he became a full-time author.

 From 1955 he lived at West Wittering, near Chichester, West Sussex.
 His first published novel was The Lonely Voyage (1951), and he went on to write more than 80 works of fiction and non-fiction, including Covenant With Death (1961).
 He also wrote as Max Hennessy and Mark Hebden.
 As Hebden he published a series of crime novels featuring the character Inspector Pel.

 He married Betty Wragg, daughter of Mr & Mrs H Wragg, of Tenter Street, Rotherham, at St Michael & All Angels Church, Northfield, Rotherham, on 31 January 1947.
 They had a son, Max (b 1949), who later moved to the USA; and a daughter, Juliet (b 1954), who later moved to France.
 Juliet continued the Pel detective series created by her father.